 If your service ends in one member organization but continues in another, or if you join another member organization with a break of less than 36 months in your Pension Fund participation and without a benefit having been processed or paid to you, your entitlements and obligations as a UNJSPF participant continue and are linked.
 No action would be necessary on your part since the member organizations in question would automatically report your participation status directly to the Fund.

-(a) How does it work if I wish to transfer my accrued pension rights to the UNJSPF?
+How does it work if I wish to transfer my accrued pension rights TO the UNJSPF?

-(b) Can I still transfer my pension rights to UNJSPF if I have withdrawn my benefits from the Pension Scheme of my former employing organization?
+Can I still transfer my pension rights to UNJSPF if I have withdrawn my benefits from the pension scheme of my former employing organization?

 No, because each participant decides on his or her own whether or not to elect to transfer accrued pension rights under the applicable Transfer Agreement.
 Any transferring employee who decides not to transfer his or her pension rights will retain all rights to individual benefits under his or her current plan, as they apply upon separation from service.